thecoderwithHat/LegalEagle/README.md

 ---

 ## Usage Notes
-- All AI features require a valid OpenRouter API key.
+- All AI features require a valid OpenRouter API key
-- Firestore is used for all document storage and metadata.
+- Firestore is used for all document storage and metadata
-- Rate limiting is enabled for AI endpoints (3 requests/minute per IP).
+- Rate limiting is enabled for AI endpoints (3 requests/minute per IP)
-- For production, set all secrets in Vercel's Environment Variables UI.
+- For production, set all secrets in Vercel's Environment Variables UI

 ---